NFL Rumors: After Minkah Fitzpatrick Shipped Out, Dolphins Putting Kenyan Drake On Trade Block Next

-The Miami Dolphins have already shipped off one core player, and now have sights on another.
+The Miami Dolphins have already shipped off one core player and now have their sights on another.

 After the team shipped safety Minkah Fitzpatrick to the Pittsburgh Steelers, reports have indicated that the team is shopping around running back Kenyan Drake and have picked up some interest.